AstralJugs69/E-commy2/code_context.md

       return;
     }

-    // Fetch all orders for the user const orders = await prisma.order.findMany({
+    // Fetch all orders for the user, select necessary fields for list view const orders = await prisma.order.findMany({
       where: { userId },
       orderBy: { createdAt: 'desc' },
-      include: {
+      select: { // Select only fields needed for the history list
+          id: true,
+          status: true,
+          totalAmount: true,
+          createdAt: true,
+          // Optionally include a summary of items if needed for display
-        items: true
+          // items: {
+          //     take: 1, // Take only the first item for summary display maybe?
+          //     select: { productName: true }
+          // }
       }
     });